 His only consolation was being able to stop and look out once in awhile at them and hope that he, too, could find a new home.
 Although he was too exhausted to continue his journey, he was only a hundred miles from the California border and wanted to cross before dawn.
 Had there not been a statewide net in place, he would have preferred crossing into the Canadian or Mexican borders, but that was out of the question.
 His only possible refuge was his father’s old cabin in the San Bernardino Mountains.
 It was the only good thing the old man had ever left him.
 His mother wrote to him about the cabin while he was in prison and told him that his father wanted him to have it.
 The old man had waited until he was serving time in prison to make the offer.
 The fact that he had been dead all these years and he had only his mother’s words worried him.
 Though in a remote location and on a rocky, mountain road, squatters could have taken it over, it could have burned down, or the old man might even have sold it in spite of his mother’s claim.
 Nevertheless, it had become his only goal; he had read about criminals hiding out for years in remote locations.
 If it was still there and uninhabited it would give him respite for a while until he could plan his next move.
 Unfortunately, the current major Southwestern city he was passing through was congested with homeward bound commuters.
 An apparent accident ahead increased the congestion, until he found himself in a traffic jam reminiscent of cities on the east coast.
 In a path frequented with sudden, inexplicable detours, he at least had the grim satisfaction to know that he had a full tank of gas and was on the right road.
 He had all the time in the world.
 He had nowhere to go except ‘away’.
 And yet these stoppages made him feel vulnerable and trapped.
 The traffic on both sides of his car soon became dense and sluggish.
 As fingers of diversity now, it controlled his dilemma, yet, for the time being, allowed him time to search the side of the freeway for a promising off-ramp.
 While he scanned the landscape on his right for just the right detour, he spotted a row of flares, a disabled vehicle, and a red flashing light ahead.
 A well-honed caution instinctively drove his steering wheel to the left, when a car-length patch of pavement appeared beside him.
 But this decision, along with his decision not to pull over when he had the chance, turned out to be a miscalculation: the off-ramps were now out of reach, the flashing light became a tow truck in his rear-view mirror, and the traffic seemed to close ranks around him.

 In spite of the danger, he decided to wait until it was completely dark before stopping to rest or get something to eat.
 But as the sun blinked out below the horizon, his eyelashes fluttered desperately to make room for blurred and unsteady vision.
-Finally, a sudden dull pain coursed through his brain, and he awakened as suddenly as he had fallen asleep, smarting slightly on his forehead yet apparently still moving.
+Finally, a sudden dull pain coursed through his brain, and he awakened as suddenly as he had fallen asleep.
 Either he had hit something or rode over a bump in the road.
 There was no one in front of him.
 Had his forehead hit the steering wheel?
 What caused such a momentary shot of pain?
 Immediately trying to sum up his dilemma, he gripped his steering wheel and peered breathlessly ahead.
 He knew that he had fallen asleep, but it couldn't have been for long.
-A second or even a split second could have been disastrous, thought shaking his head.
+A second or even a split second could have been disastrous, he thought, shaking his head.
 He had been careless not to pull into a MacDonald’s or other drive through for coffee.
 He could have tail-ended someone or veered off the road.
 And yet, to his surprise, there was no one ahead or behind him.
 He was moving at the same speed, in the same lane, and going to the same place he had been going for days: the California border.

 At the end of a series of crashing events, he had arrived, from a world in which all the atoms were in collision.
 A failed career, broken marriage, and drift into white-collar crime, culminating in the hit-and-run crime committed on the road had led to this point.
 If he hadn’t hit those pedestrians, he wouldn’t have taken this detour.
 If he had of stopped, instead of fleeing from the scene, he could have told them the couple had been jaywalking.
 What prevented him from making this decision was the fact he had been drinking beer that evening, and there appeared to be no witnesses.
 If he hadn’t been drinking, if there had been witnesses, and if he had been clear-headed enough to make the right decision, he might have gotten off with a DUI and escaped jail….
 If—that awful conjunction that would haunt him all his days.
 One terrible event, far worse than graft and cooking the books had brought him to the lowest point in this life.